 Mao's death became a turning point that the pragmatists within the party seized to move against their opponents.
 Already in early October 1976, a coalition of pragmatists, conservatives and military leaders came together and had the Gang of Four arrested.

-Mao had personally named Hua Guofeng (1921 - 2008) as his successor.
-However, Hua then held the post of Chairman of the CPC Central Committee for only a few years after Mao's death, during which time he didn't pursue any particular vision for China's future.
+Mao's successor Hua Guofeng during a state visit to RomaniaMao had personally named Hua Guofeng (1921 - 2008) as his successor.
+However, Hua held the post of Chairman of the CPC Central Committee for only a few years after Mao's death, during which time he didn't pursue any particular vision for China's future.
 Backstage, the pragmatists manoeuvred to bring Deng Xiaoping back to the top leadership level.
-With the support of military leaders and technocrats from within the state planning apparatus, Deng Xiaoping became China's Vice Premier, which assured the pragmatists' control over policy making.
-Then, Deng Xiaoping began to carefully and relentlessly reorient China's policies and development strategy.
+With the support of military leaders and technocrats from within the state planning apparatus, Deng Xiaoping became China's Vice Premier which assured the pragmatists' control over policy making.
+Thereafter, Deng Xiaoping began to carefully and relentlessly reorient China's policies and development strategy.

-The political orientation on socialism made way to a pragmatist approach, that emphasized technical expertise to launch China upon a capitalist road of modernization and economic development.
+The political orientation on socialism made way to a pragmatist approach that emphasized technical expertise to launch China upon a capitalist road of modernization and economic development.
 A wide variety of measures were put in place to that effect.
-Family planning policies (more commonly known as the one-child policy) were adopted with the goal of keeping China's population growth at least somewhat in check.
+Family planning policies (more commonly known as the One-Child Policy) were adopted with the goal of keeping China's population growth at least somewhat in check.
 Collective ownership (particularly in the agricultural sector) was dismantled and new economic opportunities in the private sector were created.
-The process of opening China to the outside world, that had started with the American president Nixon's visit to China in 1972 (still under Mao's reign), was put on the fast track.
+The process of opening China to the outside world that had started with the American president Nixon's visit to China in 1972 (still under Mao's reign) was put on the fast track.

 President Nixon's meeting with Mao Zedong in February 1972Under Deng Xiaoping's leadership, direct foreign investment in the Chinese economy began to be encouraged, first in carefully controlled ways.
 With foreign capital entering the Chinese economy, a boom set in that saw China's economy grow rapidly.
 The first Special Economic Zones (SEZ) were created in 1980 and especially the development of Shenzhen from a small town near the Hong Kong border to the large metropolis it is today is nothing short of remarkable.
-Many more SEZ's were created since then, the latest in Xinjiang's Kashgar in 2010.
+Many more Special Economic Zones were created since then and new SEZ's are still being created in our modern times, so for example in Xinjiang's Kashgar in 2010.

-While China started to open up to the outside world, domestic market reforms in the industrial and agricultural sectors were introduced as well.
-After breaking up the agricultural collectives of Mao's era, the land was then distributed to farmers in the form of long-term leases instead of formal ownership.
+Night view of modern Shenzhen.
+The metropolis was just a small town a mere 35 years ago.While China started to open up to the outside world, domestic market reforms in the industrial and agricultural sectors were introduced as well.
+After breaking up the agricultural collectives of Mao's era, the land was distributed to farmers in the form of long-term leases instead of formal ownership.
 This agricultural reform went hand in hand with a contract system that obliged agricultural households to supply a certain amount of their farming produce to government purchasing units.
-The farmers were allowed to sell an eventual production surplus (above the contractual amount sold to the government purchasing units) on the private market of the agricultural economy, which quickly started to flourish.
+The farmers were allowed to sell an eventual production surplus (above the contractual amount sold to the government purchasing units) on the private market of the agricultural economy which quickly started to flourish.

 Cummins Vice President Steve Chapman and U.S. Secretary of State John Kerry at the Beijing Foton Cummins Engine Company (BFCEC)Not only the agricultural sector began to grow immensely, but private industrial enterprises (including semi-private enterprises and partnerships with for example townships and/or county governments) became the most dynamic part of China's industrial economy.
-In the 1980's, more and more joint ventures between Chinese and foreign companies were formed.
+In the 1980s, more and more joint ventures between Chinese and foreign companies were formed.
 The state sector of China's industrial economy didn't benefit as much and had to deal with major obstacles on the path to modernization.

-photo of Hu YaobangOne of these reformers was Hu Yaobang (1915 - 1989), who was widely popular among the masses at this time.
+photo of Hu YaobangOne of these reformers was Hu Yaobang (1915 - 1989) who was widely popular among the masses at this time.
 His death in April 1989 became the spark for the student protests and mass demonstrations of the following weeks (now known as the Tiananmen Square Protests of 1989).
 Similar to the events after Zhou Enlai's death in 1976, people expressed their mourning in conjunction with demands for more reform and liberalization.
 Large groups of students and other dissatisfied parts of the population began to assemble and demonstrate on Beijing's Tiananmen Square.

 Mikhail Gorbachev in 1987These demonstrations had already grown substantially in size by the time Mikhail Gorbachev, the popular leader and reformer of the Soviet Union, came to visit Beijing in mid-May 1989.
-China's leaders debated possible courses of action against the student protests (for example whether to impose martial law), which made their internal division become apparent.
+China's leaders debated possible courses of action against the student protests (for example whether to impose martial law) which made their internal division become apparent.
 Whereas some leaders supported the students' call for new reforms, others saw them as unpatriotic and anti-revolutionary.
 The Western media reported about the protests as a sign for the impending overthrow of the Chinese government and collapse of the rule of the CPC.